rwijtvliet/belvys/README.rst

 Disclaimer
 ----------

+This package interacts with the Belvis software which is delevoped by Kisters.
 This package is not written by, maintained by, or associated with Kisters in any way.